gpaux/Mediana/CaseStudy01.md

 outcome2.treatment = parameters(mean = 50, sd = 70)
 {% endhighlight %}

 Note that the mean and standard deviation are explicitly identified in each list.
 This is done mainly for the user's convenience.
-The use of named items such as `mean` and `sd` is not mandatory.

 After having defined the outcome parameters for each sample, two `Sample` objects that define the two treatment arms in this trial can be created and added to the `DataModel` object: